OCA/hr-expense/hr_expense_cancel/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module allows you to cancel and correct expenses.
-It adds a cancel button on the expense sheet that undo reconciliations and delete payments and journal entries.
+It adds a Cancel all realted operations button on the expense sheet that undo reconciliations and delete payments and journal entries.
+The difference with the 'Cancel' button added by hr_expense module is that the second one just deletes the related moves in 'draft' state and cancel the rest of them.

 **Table of contents**